 According to certain studies, only about 2 to 5 percent of students are gifted.
 Unfortunately, the word “gifted” often gets misused or overused.
-Alternatively, many gifted students are not identified, and they become bored in school or behave poorly.
+Even while giftedness is frequently mentioned in mainstream settings, many gifted students are not identified, and they become bored in school or behave poorly.
 In both cases, there is a disconnect between students who are actually gifted and the programs available to them.
-If you think you child needs gifted testing, here are several things to consider and avoid along the way.
+If you think your child needs gifted testing, here are several things to consider and avoid along the way.

 Indications of Giftedness

 No amount of educational television, books, or games can teach your child to be gifted because giftedness is not learned.
 It is independent of upbringing, socio-economic status, gender, or personality.

 Gifted children excel in at least one academic area or they are highly creative, artistic, or musical.
 It is also possible for a child to excel in a specific skill, such as leadership.

 Gifted children will often be curious, use their own approach to handle situations, display advanced cognitive skills – including teaching themselves new skills – and more.
 If you are seeing skills or interests in your child that appear to be more advanced than kids their age, you may want to consider gifted testing.